itpromeas/SarlApp/tuto.md

 dotnet ef database update

+# How to create library dotnet app via terminal

+dotnet new classlib -n MyLibrary

+example:

+dotnet new classlib -n MVCWebApp.DataAccess

 # partial validation
 In Order to add javascript validation, we can use Validation partial script defined in shared